-What Are Flat Feet?
+What are Flat Feet?

-When you take a look at another person’s feet, it’s likely that there will be an arch between the toes and the back of the foot, which slightly raises off the ground.
-The flat feet deformity eliminates this arch, which means that the entire foot is flattened whenever you stand up.
+When you take a look at another person’s feet, it’s likely that there will be an arch between the toes and the back of the foot which slightly raises off the ground.
+Having flat feet eliminates this arch, which means that the entire foot is flattened whenever you stand up.

-This is a very common condition that typically doesn’t cause any issues unless you prefer the appearance of arched feet when compared to flat feet.
+This is a very common condition that typically doesn’t cause any issues (unless you simply prefer the appearance of arched feet when compared to flat feet).
 However, there are some small complications that may occur in certain situations.
-Unless you’re experiencing some level of pain along with the condition, it’s unlikely that you will need to obtain treatment for the deformity.
-If you do experience pain with the condition, it may worsen when you exercise and perform different activities.
-Small amounts of swelling may also occur when you’re suffering from flat feet.
+Unless you’re experiencing some level of pain along with the condition, it’s unlikely that you will need to get treatment for the deformity.
+If you do experience pain, it may worsen when you exercise or perform different activities.
+Small amounts of swelling may also occur when you have flat feet.